VorpalBlade/chezmoi_modify_manager/README.md

 ### Feature: Adding all the files in a directory recursively

-By specifying the `-r/--recursive` flag, all the files in a given directory will be added (with smart more if the smart mode flag is set)
+By specifying the `-r/--recursive` flag, all the files in a given directory will be added (with smart mode if the smart mode flag is set)

 ## Platform support and requirements